nasa/earthdata-search/README.md

 Optionally, we can run the migration locally and not within a deployed Lambda.
 When deployed our database migrations run within Lambda due to the fact that in non-development environments our resources are not publicly accessible.
 To run the migrations you'll need to invoke the Lambda:

     serverless invoke local --function migrateDatabase

+###### Creating a new database migration

+To create a new database migration use this command to ensure the migration follow the same timestamp name scheme.

+    npm run migrate create name-of-migration

 ### Building the Application